 PHAs are required to give an oral briefing and provide a briefing packet with written information about the program to families who are determined to be eligible for assistance.
 Families will usually be briefed in groups, but an individual briefing may occasionally be held, if necessary.
 At the briefing, Carroll County Housing must ensure effective communication in accordance with Section 504 of the Rehabilitation Act of 1973.
 (Refer to Chapter 2 for a complete discussion of accessibility requirements.)
-The PHA will conduct individual briefings for families with disabilities at their home, upon request by the family, if required for reasonable accommodation.
+Oral briefings may be conducted telephonically or via a virtual meeting platform.